melkishengue/node-typescipt-MEVN/README.md

     - the frontend container for building assets (js, css, html) for the [future] client application.

 ## Running the application
-Prerequisites: **[Docker](https://www.docker.com/) and make** (make is preinstalled on unix computers, can be installed on windows) has to be installed on the host machine.
+Prerequisites: **[Docker](https://www.docker.com/) and make** (make is preinstalled on unix computers, can be installed on windows) have to be installed on the host machine.

 First clone this repo
  `git clone https://github.com/melkishengue/node-typescipt-ME-N.git`